Skip to main content

 Depth of Inheritance Tree (DIT)

-When a class inherits directly from Object (or has no extends), DIT=1.
+The base depths of inheritance tree is 1 (when a class inherits directly from Object and/or has no extends).

-• Complexity: A deep inheritance tree increases complexity and can make understanding the code more difficult.
+• Increased Complexity: A deep inheritance tree increases complexity and can make understanding the code more difficult.

-• Maintenance: Deeper trees can make maintenance harder due to the larger number of inherited methods and variables.
+• Maintainability Challenges: Deeper trees can make maintenance harder due to the larger number of inherited methods and variables.

 • Fault-Proneness: Deep hierarchies can be more prone to faults as changes in base classes can have wide-reaching effects.